ENEL-645-group6/assignment2/readme.md

 ## Running on TALC
 1.	**Transfer Files**:
-Copy final.py and image_and_text_dataset.py to TALC.
+Copy group6_assignment2_final.py (Not ipynb) to TALC.
 2.	**Update Dataset Path**:
-In final.py, update the dataset path to:
+In group6_assignment2_final.py, update the dataset path to:
 ```/work/TALC/enel645_2025w/garbage_data```
 3.	**Create SLURM Job Files**:
-Prepare a .slurm file to run final.ipynb.
+Prepare a .slurm file to run group6_assignment2_final.py.
 4.	**Execute**:
 Run the job to train the model and generate results with final_resnet_adamW_model.pth.